Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

-We now present some examples of the general Net Riemann integral of Definition \ref{netriemannpartiallyordered}.
-The first three of them can be found, in the topological case and with values in Banach spaces in \cite{szazdefiningnets} - its important to notice that all of the examples can be defined in general net convergence monoids, with a partial order or not, but we leave such considerations for a further work.
+We now present some special cases of the general net Riemann integral of Definition \ref{netriemannpartiallyordered}.
+The first three of them can be found, in the topological case of Banach spaces in \cite{szazdefiningnets}.
+We point out that all of the examples can be defined in general net convergence monoids, with a partial order or not, but we leave such considerations for a further work, and focus in the vector space case.

-Notice also that to give examples of the general Net Riemann Integration, and therefore also of the Fleischer Net Riemann integral, is to construct examples of net structures on the (directed) set $\Gamma$ (or $\Gamma_{A}$ for each $A \in \mathcal{H}$ in the case of Fleischer's integral).
-For simplicity, we focus on the Net Riemann integral, as the collection of nets for Fleischer Net Convergence integral in Observation \ref{fleischerintegrationdomains} are obtained directly from the Net Riemann integral case construction.
-We thus begin with the simplest (abstract) example possible:
+Notice also that to give examples of the general net Riemann Integration it is only necessary to construct examples of approximating sums in the (directed) sets $\Gamma_{A}$, which should be defined in each procedure for each $A \in \mathcal{H}$.
+For simplicity, we will generally omit $A$ and work directly with $\Omega$, as the statement for each $A \in \mathcal{H}$ being the same.
+We thus begin with a simple (abstract) example:

-\begin{example} [Kolmogorov S-Integral] Let $\mathcal{P}^{f}(\Omega)$ be the set of all finite coverings of a set $\Omega$ in the context of a partially ordered integration structure as in Definition \ref{netriemannpartiallyordered}.
+\begin{example} [Kolmogorov S-Integral] Let $\mathcal{P}^{f}(\Omega)$ be the set of all finite coverings of a set $\Omega$ in the context of an integration structure as in Definition \ref{netriemannpartiallyordered}.
 Suppose also that the paved space in the definition, $(\Omega, \mathcal{H})$, is a ring paved space such that $\Omega$ is a disjoint union of elements of $\mathcal{H}$ \footnote{This is to guarantee that $\Gamma$ in this example is non-empty and directed.
 We can weaken these and get the same results.
 This comment is also valid for the next examples.}.
 Then, if we define the refinement partial order $\leq$ on $\mathcal{P}^{f}(\Omega) \times \mathcal{F}^{\mathcal{P}}(\Omega)$ as:

 for $P,Q \in \mathcal{P}^{f}(\Omega)$, $m,n \in \mathbb{N}$, and $t_{i} \in P$ , $s_{j} \in Q$, $(\mathcal{P}^{f}(\Omega) \times \mathcal{F}^{\mathcal{P}}(\Omega), \leq)$ becomes a (downwards) directed set (see \cite{szazdefiningnets}).